objectscript/RabbitMQ-Ensemble-adapter/README.md

 #### Sending messages to default queue

 Default queue is a queue specified during creation of the `api` object.
-To send a message just call
+To send a message just call `sendMessage` or `sendMessageId`:

 ```
 #Dim api As isc.rabbitmq.API
 #Dim msg As %GlobalBinaryStream
+Do api.sendMessage(msg)
-Do api.sendMessage(msg, "correlationId", "messageId " _ $zdt($zts,3,1,3))
+Do api.sendMessageId(msg, "correlationId", "messageId " _ $zdt($zts,3,1,3))
 ```

 Where `stream` is a message body.
 You can either provide both `messageId` and `correlationId` or non of them.

 #### Sending messages to specified queue

-Everything is the same as above, except you call `sendMessageToQueue` method and the first argument is the name of the queue.
+Everything is the same as above, except you call `sendMessageToQueue` \  `sendMessageToQueueId` method and the first argument is the name of the queue.

 ### Reading messages